 - infested with insects, disease organisms, or other pests

 - in poor condition

 - potentially hazardous items (e.g., live ammunition, unexploded ordnance)

 - duplicates of original artifacts

-The Museum does not accept unsolicited artifacts through the mail.
-If you have objects that you are interested in donating to the PMM, please contact the museum at 814-466-6263.
+The museum does not accept unsolicited artifacts through the mail.
+If you have objects that you are interested in donating to the museum, please contact us at 814-466-6263.
 When you call, please have information readily available on the items, including their age, the conflict with which they are related to, their connection to Pennsylvania, and your contact information.
 Also, if possible, please have photographs of the artifact ready for submission.

 Artifacts are only accepted as unrestricted gifts and if the owner wishes to place specific conditions upon their donation (e.g., display guarantees, terms of loan, etc.), they will not be accepted.

 The Pennsylvania Military Museum uses artifacts for a variety of purposes, including exhibits organized and displayed in the museum, for loans to other reputable institutions, and for research by students and historians.
 Artifacts not on exhibit or loan are placed in secure storage areas within the museum.
 These areas have controlled humidity, temperature, and light to ensure that the items are carefully preserved.